Research & insights

 38%

-90% of Engaged Women agree that changes made to oil and gas industry policies will impact other industries, such as auto manufacturing or agriculture.
+90% of engaged women agree that changes made to oil and gas industry policies will impact other industries, such as auto manufacturing or agriculture.

 More than 57% recognize the impact energy policy has on economic and personal financial well-being, but perceive a significant gap in: